hujhax/austin-improv-wiki/Sock Treatment.md

 ***Sock Treatment*** was an improvised all-female puppet show.

 ## Summary
 This was a forty-minute show with games, scenes, and audience participation.
-It had a cast comprising the female cast members from *[[Crack!]]*, plus special guest [[Shana Merlin]].
+It had a cast comprising the female cast members from *[[Crack!]]*, plus special guest [[Performers/Shana Merlin]].
 The show was filmed with the hopes of getting into [[LAFF]].

 ## More Information
 * [The show's web page.](http://puppetimprovproject.org/sock-treatment.html)